Using 'Negative Space' in Your Schedule to Boost Creativity

 Step Action Item Expected Outcome

-4 Practice "Non-Sleep Deep Rest" (NSDR).
-Neurological reset in 10 minutes.
+4 Practice NSDR Neurological reset

 Common Pitfalls